Namespace for backported Python features

 import backports.yourpkg import backports.yourpkg.foo

-The one absolutely essential rule is that the __init__.py inside of the backports directory itself must have the following code as its content:
+For projects that support Python 3.2 or earlier, it’s absolutely essential that the backports.__init__.py have the following code as its content:

 # A Python "namespace package" http://www.python.org/dev/peps/pep-0382/ # This always goes inside of a namespace package's __init__.py from pkgutil import extend_path __path__ = extend_path(__path__, __name__)

-A live example of a package that implements all of this can be downloaded from the Python Package Index:
+A live example of a package that implements a pkgutil-style namespace can be downloaded from the Python Package Index:

 An issue on which I am undecided is whether a backports package, if it finds itself on a modern enough version of Python, should simply import the “real” version of its feature from the Standard Library instead of offering the replacement.
 My guess is that this is not a good idea, because if — for some reason — an incompatibility crops up bewteen the tweaked code in a backport and the official code in the modern Standard Library, then it would be nice for developers using the backport to be faced with that breakage when they themselves try removing the backport, instead of being faced with it simply because a user tries running their program on more modern version of Python.